PrefectHQ/prefect/docs/core/concepts/results.md

 ### Choose a `Serializer`

-`Serializers` tell Prefect how to transform Python objects into bytes and recover them later.
-The default `PickleSerializer` uses `cloudpickle`, but you can write your own by adopting this template:
+A `Serializer` tells Prefect how to transform Python objects into bytes and recover them later.
+The default implementation (`PickleSerializer`) uses `cloudpickle`, but you can write your own by adopting this template:

 ```python
 class MySerializer(prefect.engine.serializers.PickleSerializer):